marberts/gpindex/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file. -->

-# Generalized price and quantity indexes
+# Generalized Price and Quantity Indexes

 <!-- Badges -->